esilvav/datasciencecoursera/README.md

 ============
 Install R,
-Install Rstudio
+Install Rstudio,
-Open Rstudio and take a screenshot
+Open Rstudio and take a screenshot,
 Submit a screenshot of Rstudio open on your screen using one of these formats: png, jpg, gif, pdf Be careful not to have personally identifiable or important information visible in the screen shot!